FaizahMalik/cfg-games-project/README.md

   - Add a new game mode called **Campaign** where the user can make their way through given tasks.

-  - **Draw a picture of a turtle** in steps each time the user guesses wrong using Turtle Graphics
+  - **Draw a picture of a turtle** in steps using Turtle Graphics each time the user guesses incorrectly.

-  - **Display messages on the Turtle screen** whether they guessed the wrong or right character or the correct full word.
+  - **Display messages on the Turtle screen** alerting whether the user guessed a wrong character, right character or the correct full word.

   - Check whether the user **already guessed a letter** and alert them, also don't take away from remaining attempts